 You likely already have places you'd love to travel, if you had the money and time.

 But if you need inspiration, consider general travel websites such as TripAdvisor, which allows you to find adventure vacations worldwide and get insights about adventures you may be considering such as canoeing in the Boundary Waters or hiking up Half Dome.

 Since I have some special interests, I might find bucket-list recommendations based on my hobbies.
 Runners may consider big city marathons; backpackers, one of these treks; or literature lovers, landmarks like these.

-- Consider the list in the movie The Bucket List.
 I was inspired by watching The Bucket List.
 In the movie, a hospital tycoon played by Jack Nicholson and a blue-collar worker played by Morgan Freeman become unlikely comrades in crossing off items on their bucket lists.
 These include:

 - driving a race car